HGVSnomenclature/hgvs-nomenclature/docs/recommendations/protein/substitution.md

       Do not use descriptions like <code class="invalid">p.Met1Thr</code>, this is for sure **not** the consequence of the effect on protein translation.

     - **unknown: `LRG_199p1:p.(Met1?)`**<br>
-      the consequence, at the protein level, of a variant affecting the translation initiation codon can not be predicted (i.e. is unknown).
+      the consequence, on the protein level, of a variant affecting the translation initiation codon can not be predicted (i.e. is unknown).

     - **new translation initiation site**
         - **downstream: `NP_003997.1:p.Leu2_Met124del` (deletion)**<br>